 Co-parenting is a parenting arrangement in which both parents share responsibility for the care of their child.
 Co-parenting can effectively improve the relationship between parents and children, especially when one or both parents have difficulty dealing with stress or anxiety.
-Co-parenting can also help to reduce conflict between parents and to promote a closer bond between them.
+It can also help to reduce conflict between parents and promote a closer bond between them.

-In co-parenting situations, the parents are both equally responsible for the child, and make all the child-related decisions together.
+In co-parenting situations, the parents are both equally responsible for the child and make all the child-related decisions together.
 For instance, if the parents want to put their child in a preschool or a day care in Sherwood Park (if that’s where they live), the decision on which center to enroll their kid in would be jointly taken.
 Co-parenting allows the parents individual agency, with the child being the connecting factor.